A man sat in a wheelchair outside overlooking a lake

 How our Adjustable Beds can help

-Our range of beds have been designed with adjustable back and leg rests, providing a host of benefits for the user including improved circulation and comfort.
+Our range of adjustable beds have been designed with adjustable back and leg rests, providing a host of benefits for the user including improved circulation and comfort.
 When an individual is ready to get up in a morning, raising the backrest to electrically sit the user up will make exiting the bed much easier helping the user to get off to the best possible start to the day ahead.

 Take a look at Opera’s Adjustable Comfort Bed Range